To find out which is the best backlink checker tool I decided to setup a test between-

 It downloads your backlinks from a number of sources and they even have their own database of links similar to the services above the software accesses directly.

 It will also fetch live / real time data on the status of links, the page rank, anchor text used and so on.
-All of which can be exported into highly customisable PDF reports!
+All of which can be exported into highly customizable PDF reports!

 Putting Them To The Test